DS-6030 Homework Module 7

 (1.1) Load and preprocess the data.
 Convert all relevant variables to factors.
 (2 points - coding)

 Define a workflow for a model to predict the outcome variable Price using the following predictors: Age_08_04, KM, Fuel_Type, HP, Automatic, Doors, Quarterly_Tax, Mfr_Guarantee, Guarantee_Period, Airco, Automatic_airco, CD_Player, Powered_Windows, Sport_Model, and Tow_Bar.
-Use the following settings depending on the used model engine:
+Use the following settings depending on the model engine (rpart or partykit) you choose:

 (1.3) Fit a model using the full training dataset.
 Inspect the resulting tree.
-Which appear to be the three or four most important car specifications for predicting the car’s price?
+Which appear to be the three most important car specifications for predicting the car’s price?
 (1 point - coding/discussion)

 (1.4) Determine the prediction errors of the training and test sets by examining their RMS error.
 How does the predictive performance of the test set compare to the training set?
 Why does this occur?
 (1 point - coding/discussion)